Niigaaniiwin – The Art of Leading

-The Niigaaniiwin—The Art of Leading Specialization brings together two knowledge systems—Western business practices and Indigenous ways of knowing and working—with a view to developing students’ ability to work skillfully in the twenty-first-century business environment.
+The" Niigaaniiwin – The Art of Leading" Specialization brings together two knowledge systems– Western business practices and Indigenous ways of knowing and working – with a view to developing students’ ability to work skilfully in the 21st-century business environment.